mjurfest/ios-xcode-snippets/README.md

-snippetMarksUIViewController    MARKs for UIViewController snippetPostObserver             Post observer snippetSingleton                Generic singleton class snippetViewDidAppear            viewDidAppear for UIViewController snippetViewDidDisappear         viewDidDisappear for UIViewController snippetViewDidLoad              viewDidLoad for UIViewController
+snippetMarksUIViewController    MARKs for UIViewController snippetPostObserver             Post observer snippetSingleton                Generic singleton class snippetUserDefaultsVariable     Add a variable of any Type to UserDefaults snippetViewDidAppear            viewDidAppear for UIViewController snippetViewDidDisappear         viewDidDisappear for UIViewController snippetViewDidLoad              viewDidLoad for UIViewController